-Valid mask symbols include these:
+These mask symbols are valid:

 - @ Matches an alphabetic character.

 - # Matches a numeric character.

 - = Matches any character.

 - Matches any non-blank character.

-- ^ Matches any non-blank character.

-- % Matches a blank character or numeric character.
+- ^ Matches any non-blank character. - % Matches a blank character or numeric character.

 In the following example.
 ACIF selects the field only if the data in the field columns contain numeric characters: